libp2p/rust-libp2p/README.md

 the project gets to completion.
 Right now everything including the crate organization is very much Work in Progress.

+## The main crate: libp2p

+This repository includes a facade crate named `libp2p`, which reexports the rest of the repository.

 ## General overview of the architecture

-Architecture of the crates of this repository:
+Architecture of the other crates of this repository:

 - `datastore`: Utility library whose API provides a key-value storage with multiple possible backends.
 Used by `peerstore`.